-For instance, it can be caused by an increased amount of the cerebrospinal fluid that naturally cushions your brain, or by an increase in blood in the brain due to an injury or a ruptured tumor.
+For example, there may be an increased amount of cerebrospinal fluid that naturally cushions your brain or an increase in blood in the brain due to an injury or a ruptured tumor.

-ICP can also mean that your brain tissue itself is swelling, either from injury or from an illness such as meningitis.
-ICP can be the result of a brain injury; alternately, it can cause a brain injury.
+Increased ICP can also mean that your brain tissue itself is swelling, either from injury or from an illness like tumors, infection (like meningitis or encephalitis), or idiopathic intracranial hypertension.
+Increased ICP can be the result of a brain injury, and it can also cause a brain injury.

 - increased blood pressure